ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

 docker-cluster-one-xbqb2-8wcbj                   Ready    control-plane   31m    v1.24.6
 ```

 We can do the same gesture to scale worker nodes as well.
 This time we want to edit the configuration at path `spec.topology.workers.machineDeployments`.
-We should only have one item in that array; change its `replicas` value from `1` to any other, larger value:
+We should only have one item in that array; change its `replicas` value from `1` to `3`:

 ```bash
 kubectl edit cluster/docker-cluster-one